 Dissertation: "Tourism and the Reworking of Rural Vermont, 1880-1980," University of Wisconsin-Madison Geography Department, 2003 (published as The View from Vermont: Tourism and the Making of an American Rural Landscape, University Press of New England, 2006).

-Current Projects: After six years as a stay-at-home dad and part-time adjunct in Connecticut, I moved in 2011 with my family to Middlebury, Vermont, where my wife took a position as a librarian at Middlebury College.
-After many years away, I have now returned to working full-time, year-round in apple orchards.
-I currently help to manage orchards in both Middlebury and Cornwall, Vermont.
-My research and teaching in graduate school and beyond have explored the historical and cultural geography of North America, with a particular emphasis on New England, rural landscapes, tourism, amenity spaces, and the social contours of environmental debate.
-I have written articles on the historical and cultural geographies of New England for journals such as the Annals of the Association of American Geographers, Cultural Geographies, Journal of Historical Geography, Journal of Cultural Geography, and New England Geographies, among others.
-My first book, The View from Vermont: Tourism and the Making of an American Rural Landscape (University Press of New England, 2006), examines tourism's role in the production of rural landscapes and rural identity in American culture.
-My second book, A Landscape History of New England (MIT Press, 2011) was a co-edited volume with Richard Judd of the University of Maine.
-I have taught at Yale University, Southern Connecticut State University, Montana State University-Bozeman, and Quinnipiac University.
-I now enjoy connecting to nature and to the seasons in the landscape that I love the best.
+Current Projects: My research has explored the historical and cultural geography of North America, with a particular emphasis on New England, rural landscapes, and tourism.
+I have written articles on the historical and cultural geographies of New England for journals such as the Annals of the Association of American Geographers, Cultural Geographies, Journal of Historical Geography, Journal of Cultural Geography, among others.
+My first book, The View from Vermont, examines tourism's role in the production of rural landscapes and rural identity.
+My second book, A Landscape History of New England (MIT Press, 2011) is a co-edited volume with Richard Judd of the University of Maine.
+After teaching for a few years at a number of institutions, I moved in 2011 with my family to Middlebury, Vermont where I am the farm manager for two orchards in partnership with a hard cider company in Burlington.
+I consider myself very fortunate to be able to work outdoors in the landscape that I love the best.

 History and Environmental Studies, Western Michigan University